Imprint or Line: Zebra Lovegram

-There are multiple threads woven throughout this tale.
-Jo Goodman skillfully created a vast tapestry of characters that led to a thrilling and satisfying conclusion.
+There are multiple threads woven throughout Sweet Fire.
+Jo Goodman skillfully created a vast tapestry of characters that I cared about.
+Events led to a thrilling and satisfying conclusion.

-I’ve read Jo Goodman’s Sweet Fire twice so far, and while the second time around wasn’t as exhilarating as the first, I still had a fun time.
-13-year-old me loved this book, while her 35-year-old version enjoyed it very much.
+I’ve read Jo Goodman’s Sweet Fire twice so far.
+While the second time around wasn’t as exhilarating as the first, I still had a fun time.
+The 13-year-old me loved this book, while her 35-year-old counterpart enjoyed it very much.

 Instead of rating this 5 stars as I would have when I first read it, I’m settling on a 4.5 rating for Sweet Fire.